 Power supplies

-The 450V to the PDBs is provided by two Wiener MPOD HV-EX high voltage power supplies System mainframes using 15 ISEG EHS F6-05x 156-F (see Figure 27 and page 101) floating 16-channel cards.
+The 450V to the PDBs is provided by two Wiener MPOD HV-EX high voltage power supplies System mainframes using 15 (6 installed in each mainframe and 3 spares) ISEG EHS F6-05x 156-F (see Figure 27 and page 101) floating 16-channel cards.
 Each of the 16 channels of the ISEG is individually programmable from 0-500V, and provides a maximum of 15mA of current.
 A multi-conductor cable takes the 16 HV channels from each ISEG card to a nearby patch panel (see Figure 27), and shielded tri-axial RG59 cables with BNC connectors go from the patch panel to the PDBs.
 Each Wiener HV channel feeds a single PDB.

 The low voltages (3.3V and 24V) needed by the FEBs, DCMs, and TE coolers, are provided by the Wiener PL506 Power Supply System (see page 95).
 Each Wiener PL506 chassis has six floating individually programmable power supply modules: three 2-7V channels, each rated to 115A and 550W, and three 12-30V channels, each rated to 23A and 550W.
 Hence each PL506 crate feeds power to three adjacent PDBs: the 3.3V via 2AWG cables and the 24V via 6AWG cables.
 The cables can safely carry the maximum rated current of the Wiener supplies without the need for fuses; nevertheless they will be protected with 60A (for the 6AWG cables) and 100A (for the 2AWG cables) breakers at a breaker panel close to the power supply.
 The Wiener low voltage supplies have a remote sensing feature which allows the voltages at the PDBs to be set to their desired values.
 This feature is needed because the different cable lengths from the Wieners to the PDBs produce non-negligible differences in the voltage drops.
 The required power, including cable losses is shown in Figure 3.
 The longest cable runs are about 16 m, corresponding to one-way voltage drops of 0.51V and 0.56 V, respectively for the 3.3V and 24V lines.
 Voltage drops on the 18AWG cables running from the PDBs to the FEBs are much smaller, resulting in a voltage range at the FEBs between 3.41-3.30V, well within the allowed range of the FEB voltage regulators, which protect the FEBs from inadvertent application of the highest voltage (7V) the Wiener supplies can provide.
 A total of 122 kW of power is consumed by the FEBs, DCMs, and TE coolers (the APDs consume no appreciable power); 19 kW is lost in the cables and 3 kW is lost in the PDBs to heat.